-We learned in our last blog post, about five workout tips that can help prevent a plateau from happening.
-Today let's take a look at how our eating habits can also cause a plateau, and 3 ways to stop them from derailing our progress.
+Our last blog post touched on five workout tips to prevent (or breakthrough!) the inevitable plateau.
+Today let's take a look at how our eating habits can also cause a plateau, and 3 ways to avoid derailing our progress.

 Just as when mapping out how to workout for plateau-prevention, your food focus breaks down to three main areas of focus: Load, Frequency, and Type.
 Here's what to pay attention to for each area: